jparyani/mediagoblin/mediagoblin/plugins/oauth/README.rst

 ==============

 .. warning::
-    In it's current state.
+    In its current state.
 This plugin has received no security audit.
     Development has been entirely focused on Making It Work(TM).
 Use this plugin with caution.